-Supreme Court rules on challenge to TCPA robocall ban and federal exemption
+Supreme Court rules on TCPA exemption for robocalls

 The Supreme Court issued their findings on a legal challenge to the Telephone Consumer Protection Act of 1991 (TCPA), which prohibits robocalls to cellphones and home phones.
 The Court decided the ban should remain, with some changes.